 Resolution.
-The TRA Office coordinated with the county tax collector to determine the date the payment was made and the amount.
-The TRA Office explained to the taxpayer in non-technical terms the reason for the penalty and the process by which the taxpayer could submit a penalty cancellation request.
+The TRA Office coordinated with the county Tax Collector's Office to determine the amount of delinquent taxes and penalties for the property, as well as the corresponding assessment years.
+The TRA Office explained to the taxpayer in non-technical terms the reason for each penalty and that penalty application is not discretionary for a County Tax Collector.
+The TRA Office helped the taxpayer understand that a taxpayer can enter into a permanent installment plan (commonly referred to as a payment plan) with the Tax Collector as long as the taxes have not been delinquent for five years or more.
+The TRA Office also provided information on the process by which the taxpayer could submit a request to enter into a payment plan to pay the back taxes.

 Summary - Services Provided.
-The TRA Office's understanding of the property tax assessment and collection process enables them to explain technical and legal language in terms that can be understood by taxpayers.
+The TRA office's understanding of the property tax assessment and collection process enables them to explain technical and legal language in terms that can be understood by taxpayers.